scionproto/scion/doc/dev/design/anonymous-ISDs.rst

      participates in.
 A-COREs can be each other's parent (parent must be in different ISD).
      This allows any A-AS member to transparently use any ISD that participates in the A-ISD.
-     **TODO move this to design section**
      **TODO how does path stitching(beaconing) work? -> Same as peering ...?!

 3. Border routers:

-   - They need to obtain lists of all ASes in the local A-ISDs.
+   - They need to obtain and handle certificates from the local A-ISDs.
-   - Update path authentication such that